When is the Best Time to Send SMS Marketing and Email During BFCM?

 When should I start sending BFCM text messages and emails?

-As a result, we recommend you take a “hammock” approach to your BFCM text message and email campaign calendar:
+Similar to last year, we recommend you take that “hammock” approach to your BFCM text message and email campaign calendar:

-1. October: Launch initial seasonal promotions in October to capture earlybird shoppers.
-You can align these with seasonal moments, including the start of fall and Halloween.
+• October: Launch initial seasonal promotions in October to capture earlybird shoppers.
+You can align these with seasonal moments, including the start of fall and Halloween

 How can I drive urgency ahead of Black Friday and Cyber Monday?